 Whole life insurance plans – Best way to support retirement savings

 Among the different types of life insurance available, whole life policies are promoted as the best way to support your retirement savings.
-When you purchase permanent life insurance plan, irrespective of whether they’re universal, variable or whole life insurance, a portion of your premiums go to a separate account which builds cash value along with/in addition to the death benefit of the policy.
+When you purchase a permanent life insurance plan, irrespective of whether they’re universal, variable, or whole life insurance, a portion of your premiums goes to a separate account which builds cash value along with/in addition to the death benefit of the policy.

 Tax benefits – But with a twist!

-Despite all this good news, most advisors recommend against utilising life insurance to fund retirement and the key reason is that this is a costly way to invest money.
+Despite all this good news, most advisors recommend against utilizing life insurance to fund retirement and the key reason is that this is a costly way to invest money.
 The costs of insurance, commission and marketing costs, subaccount costs, premium taxes will soon add up and will eat away your returns.
-This high cost related to life insurance plans lead to a drag-on performance.
+This high cost related to life insurance plans leads to a drag-on performance.

 Consider maxing out other assets first

 Though this doesn’t mean that none should consider financing their retirement through life insurance, yet if you have other retirement savings like IRAs and 401(k)s, maxing out those first will be a better option.
 Wise advisors aren’t big fans of using life insurance to fund retirement.
 According to them, life insurance should initially be seen as a primary way of protecting your business or family (if something were to happen).